aegoh/AE-FITS-Compression/README.md

    \end{cases}
 \ $$

 where i,j indicates the row and column of the latent space and k indicates the channel.
+This method seems to behave unexpectedly; it performs the best at a specific compression ratio but worse as the compression ratio becomes small.

 ## beta-vae.ipynb